 - Chronic stress

 TMD is a progressive degenerative disorder.
-Its symptoms can be temporary or permanent and can range from mild to severe.
-More women than men suffer from TMD.
-TMD often occurs in individuals between the ages of 20 and 40.
+TMD symptoms can be temporary or permanent and can range from mild to severe.
+Women suffer from TMD more often than men.
+TMD generally occurs in individuals between the ages of 20 and 40.
+TMD symptoms include:

 - A jaw that gets “locked” in the open or closed position